China’s Shanshan Feng leads U.S. Women’s Open after two rounds

 Seon Woo Bae, a winner in South Korea last year, was alone in fifth place at 5 under after a 69.

 Top-ranked So Yeon Ryu (72) and 2015 winner In Gee Chun (70) topped the group at 4 under, while Marina Alex (70) of Wayne, New Jersey was the top American at 3 under.
-Lydia Ko (73) and Brooke Henderson (71) also were 3 under.
+Lydia Ko (73) and Smiths Falls, Ont., native Brooke Henderson (71) also were 3 under.

+Hamilton’s Alena Sharp and Maddie Szeryk of London, Ont., did not make the cut.

 Earlier in the day, 2014 winner Michelle Wie withdrew because of a neck injury.
 She shot a 73 on Thursday and stopped on her second hole the next day.